chase-kretch/Obsidian-Vault/Obsidian Vault/COMPSCI 340.md

 				- Use for long critical sections
 - **Semaphores**
 	- Synchronisation tool that provides more sophisticated ways (than mutex locks) for processes to synchronise their activities
-	- Semaphore S - integer variable (count of h ow many a certain resource are available)
+	- Semaphore S - integer variable (count of how many a certain resource are available)
 	- Can only be accessed via two indivisible (atomic) operations
 		- wait() and signal()
 		- originally P() and V() (or POSIX wait and post)